 For a step by step guide to starting a Farm to School program at your school, please refer to the BC Farm to School Guide: A Fresh Crunch in School Lunch.

-As a general over-view, here’s what’s you’ll need to do:
+As a general over-view, here is what you will need to do:

 - Find a champion: This is the person, usually a principal, teacher, or parent who is passionate about transforming their school food environment.
 This is the person who typically brings together the key people who will form your team.